Our Changing Exhibit Hall

 Incredible artistry and craftsmanship turn each of our miniatures into a true marvel.
 Some were made by world-famous miniaturists, while others were lovingly handcrafted by anonymous artisans, but all invite you to appreciate the details of life—past, present or imaginary—from a powerful, new perspective.
 Visit again and again to see how the collection changes with the seasons.

-The Russell Theater façade miniature is now on display in the KSB Miniatures Gallery.
-This is the first miniature in the collection where the general public was invited to have a personal hand in constructing.
-Many of the 11,000 bricks in the façade were purchased and engraved by anyone who wanted to commemorate the memory of someone or honor their lives.
+The Russell Theater facade miniature on display was the first miniature in the collection where the general public was invited to have a personal hand in construction.
+Many of the 11,000 bricks in the facade were purchased and engraved by anyone who wanted to commemorate the memory of someone or honor their lives.
 Half of the money raised from this activity went to the Russell Theater restoration committee and the other half will be used by the museum for operational expenses.
 The miniature of the Russell joins two other Maysville miniatures, the Cox Building and the Bethel Baptist Church.

 Artisans Allison Ashby and Steve Jedd’s attention to detail included researching and hanging movie posters of shows that played at the Russell the same year Rosemary Clooney premiered her movie, “The Stars Are Singing” at the theater.
 There is even an empty coke glass in the ticket booth which leads you to believe the ticket seller had just finished her drink and stepped out for a minute.
 Each detail was meticulously researched and reproduced from the tiles on the floor to the placement of the decorative plaques and drain pipe from the theater marquee.

-Ashby and Jedd have completed the Russell interior to their exacting standards and it will take its place next to the exterior in 2014, both a reminder of the hey-day of local movie houses and all their opulence.
+Ashby and Jedd have completed the Russell interior to their exacting standards and it take its place next to a miniature of the exterior of the theater, both a reminder of the hey-day of local movie houses and all their opulence.

 Regional History Exhibits